MCP Server

 AI-generated workflows are a starting point. validate_workflow confirms

-structural validity against the DSL schema; it does not verify that the workflow
+structural validity against the DSL schema.
+It does not verify that the workflow

 logic is correct for your use case.
 Review generated workflows before using them